Liv-Coder/data_cache_x/review.md

 ## `data_cache_x.dart`

 - **Lack of documentation for exported members:** While the file has a good library-level comment, it lacks specific documentation for the exported classes, functions, and other members.
 This makes it harder for users to understand how to use the library.
-- **Implicit dependencies:** The file exports modules using relative paths, which can make it harder to track dependencies.
-It might be better to use explicit package imports.

 ## `service_locator.dart`

-- **TypeAdapterRegistry complexity:** The `TypeAdapterRegistry` class is quite complex and might be hard to understand and maintain.
-It manages type IDs, adapters, and serializers, which could be simplified.
 - **Manual type ID assignment:** The `registerAdapter` method uses `_typeIds.length + 100` for default type IDs, which could lead to conflicts if custom type IDs are also used.
 It would be better to use a more robust approach for generating unique type IDs.
 - **Hardcoded default serializers:** The `setupDataCacheX` function registers default serializers for common types.
 This might not be flexible enough for all use cases.
 It would be better to allow users to register their own serializers for these types.
 - **Potential for adapter conflicts:** The `setupDataCacheX` function registers a singleton instance of each adapter type.
 If a user tries to register multiple adapters of the same type, it could lead to conflicts.